Accounting Processes

 Accounting processes are designed to accurately record and track the financial life of a business as a going concern.
 The reason for all this tracking is to ensure that all resources are used to their maximum financial potential – not wasted, in other words (Needles, Powers, & Crosson, 2014)

-In particular, Recognition, Classification, and Valuation are critical concepts of GAAP to ensure the most accurate of records (Needles, et al 2014).
+In particular, Recognition, Classification, and Valuation are critical concepts of GAAP to ensure the most accurate records (Needles et al. 2014).
 One item that has become controversial is asset valuation.
-Some corporations and even FASB have changed the way some assets are Classified and Valued.
-The result, so far, is that company financial statements look better which means stockholders make more money.
+Some corporations and even FASB have changed how some assets are Classified and Valued.
+So far, the result is that company financial statements look better, meaning stockholders make more money.
 However, this is not considered standard accounting practice.
-But from the viewpoint of the company, they might consider it as acting as good stewards on behalf of shareholders.
+But from the company’s viewpoint, they might consider it acting as good stewards for shareholders.

-From a Biblical perspective, this change could be compared to using “unbalanced weights” which the book of Proverbs warns against.
+From a Biblical perspective, this change could be compared to using “unbalanced weights,” which the book of Proverbs warns against.
 Also, Jesus overturned the money changer tables in the Temple for using unjust scales.
-It may seem extreme but if companies are able to arbitrarily decide what an asset is and what its worth then the entire accounting system could also be altered.
+It may seem extreme, but the entire accounting system could also be altered if companies can arbitrarily decide what an asset is and it’s worth.

 Joseph and the Master of the Talents can be contrasted as stewards.
 Joseph obviously couldn’t waste any grain.
-He had to know the population of Egypt as well as the surrounding countries who would be coming to buy grain – luckily God gave him a head start since he knew how long the famine would last.
+He had to know the population of Egypt and the surrounding countries who would be coming to buy grain – luckily, God gave him a head start since he knew how long the famine would last.
 The Master of the Talents gave out his “grain” ahead of time in the form of Talents.
-He obviously wasn’t picky about what method was used to maximize his resources, but he did want his money to gain some interest, at least.
+He wasn’t picky about the method used to maximize his resources, but he wanted his money to gain some interest.
 He also didn’t say how long the servants would have to maximize his funds.
-It’s like someone giving you $10,000 to start a business and make it profitable but they don’t say what kind or how many months you have.
+It’s like someone giving you $10,000 to start a business and make it profitable, but they don’t say what months you have.
 In any case, that’s not a good excuse.
-The point is all of the servants knew that money is supposed to grow not just be buried in a hole.
+The point is that all the servants knew that money should grow, not just be buried in a hole.

 As stewards, we may not get a second chance if we ruin our credit or falsify our income taxes.
-Likewise, if we live off an unrealistic budget, we could find ourselves in a bad financial situation permanently.
-Finally, we should treat our life like a “going concern”.
-We should expect it to last for a long time and adjust our financial practices to reflect it.
+Likewise, if we live off an unrealistic budget, we could permanently find ourselves in a bad financial situation.
+Finally, we should treat our life like a “going concern.”
+We should expect it to last long and adjust our financial practices to reflect it.

 References